GridProtectionAlliance/openHistorian/README.md

 # Documentation and Support

 * Documentation for openHistorian can be found in the openHistorian [wiki](../../wiki).
-* Documentation for all GPA products can be found in the [GPA wiki](https://gridprotectionalliance.org/wiki/doku.php)
 * Get in contact with our development team on our new [discussion boards](http://discussions.gridprotectionalliance.org/c/gpa-products/openhistorian).
 * View old discussion board topics [here](https://archive.codeplex.com/?p=openhistorian).